DO’S & DONT’S: When Talking With an Insurance Adjustor

 It is not recommended that you meet with an insurance adjustor directly without a lawyer present.

 However, if you choose to meet with an adjustor, consider you actions carefully as the statements you make may jeopardize or compromise your personal injury claim moving forward.
 Any statement you provide may be used against you in a lawsuit.

 Adjustors typically lead you through a series of questions, write down what you say, have you read it over and then ask you to sign the statement.
 The adjustors may not ask you questions that would help your case, and then argue at Trial that you never mentioned particular details when you gave a statement.
 The suggestion put to a Jury is that you are now “remembering” convenient facts to help you get more compensation.

-The Preszler Law Firm has created this tip sheet in order to assist you on what you should do and what shouldn’t do when speaking to adjustors.
+The Preszler Injury Lawyers has created this tip sheet in order to assist you on what you should do and what shouldn’t do when speaking to adjustors.

 1. Write down the name, address and telephone number of the insurance adjustor and the insurance company along with the claim and policy number.

 2. Provide your full name, address and telephone number.